out the standard Tourist places and the much vaunted Ghost Tours. If tempted

-After reflecting on all the horror and
+After reflecting on all the horror and injustice

-side and slightly further down is the Museum of the Scotch Whisky Association.
+further down is the Museum of the Scotch Whisky Association.
 Even if you are teetotal the displays are worth seeing, including a ghost that

-comes out of a bottle to explain blending, and a ghost train type ride in
+comes out of a bottle to explain blending, and a ghost train type ride in half

-A little further down on your left you’ll
+down on your left you’ll find The

-find The Camera Obscura with one of the best views of the City Skyline from its roof.
+Camera Obscura with one of the best views of the City Skyline from its roof.
 The old periscope-like

 projector gives good views of the City on its circular table and a large

-display of optics-based material keeps people occupied while waiting to enter
+display of optics-based material keeps people occupied while waiting to

-the Obscura chamber.
+enter the Obscura chamber.